 With the generous support of 25 donors, Robyn, Rose and Claudine raised $2620 for Arts Law, so we can keep Australia’s arts community running at its best.

 The Arts Law Centre of Australia, the Indigenous Art Code and Copyright Agency | Viscopy are at the Darwin Aboriginal Art Fair calling for the Government to tackle the problem of fake ‘Indigenous’ arts and craft being sold in Australia, harming Aboriginal and Torres Strait Islander cultures and incomes.

-Arts Law is currently seeking someone to fill the position of the Artists in the Black Coordinator.
+Arts Law is thrilled to announce Leah Flanagan is joining us as the Artists in the Black program coordinator.

 Gerard Geer is a Melbourne based sculptural artist with an insatiable curiosity for the anatomical inner workings of all things organic who came to Arts Law as a client in 2013.
 We caught up with him to discuss the laws around making artwork with animal and plant products.

 For one night only, 8 local stand-up comedians will take the stage to dazzle you and raise funds to help Arts Law flourish.

 We provide legal advice to a huge range of artists around the country.
 We're shining a spotlight on these artists and sharing their stories.

 Arts law is particularly concerned by some of the proposals in the draft report.
 The undervaluation of artists' contributions and the lack of consideration of Indigenous Cultural Intellectual Property issues, the suggestion that the optimal copyright term is 15 to 25 years after creation, the proposal to remove parallel import restrictions for books and the fair use provisions proposed in the draft report.
 You can read our full submission here.

 Deloitte Access Economics are produceing a report on the cultural and economic value of Indigenous visual arts.